GunRattler28/Guns-Skyblock-Mod/README.md

 * **Smart Environment Detection:** Safety features automatically activate **only** when your connection to Hypixel Skyblock is validated, leaving your vanilla survival worlds or other minigames uninhibited.
 * **Local Persistence:** Your locked slots are automatically written straight to disk, saving your locked preferences perfectly across game reboots.

+### 4. Custom Enderchest UI

+* **3 page enderchest** When you run `/ec` the mod automatically goes through the first 3 enderchest pages and creates a custom 3 page UI
+* **Completely Allowed** The mod doesn't let you take the items from the page in one click.
+You click on the page to make it active then click again to get your item.
+This means that it is purely visual and doesn't actuallly help you.
+Therefore it is allowed on Hypixel
 ---

 ## Requirements